github/training-kit/paths/git-trouble/fc-manycommits.md

     1. Enter `git push --force`.

 didnt-push: |
     If you haven't pushed your changes, you can adjust the commits you created without worrying about causing problems for other collaborators using the `reset` command.
-If you created files using the Bash or PowerShell scripts we provided, your commit message history should include 6 commits that look something like this:
+If you created files using the Bash or PowerShell scripts we provided, your commit history should include several commits that look something like this:

         5950a1b adding file 4